Creating a Video

 Video Creation Tools for Showcasing Your Contest Entry

-We want as many students as possible to Take a Stand for conservation by entering our Community challenge.
+We want as many students as possible to Take a Stand for conservation by entering our Student Innovation Challenge Contest.
 Your action project needs to be showcased using an art medium.
 Some of you may select to submit a video for this, but not everybody has filmmaking experience!
 To help you get started we’ve put together a list of helpful resources showing you how to shoot and edit your own videos using free software!

 Video Editing Software

 There are lots of options for software platforms to use in editing your video.
 Most computers will come with some basic video editing software like iMovie on Macs or Windows Movie Maker on PCs.
 Some alternative free video editing programs include:

 - VideoPad Video Editor (free version downloads for iPad, Mac, and PC and video tutorials)

 - Lightworks (free version downloads for Mac and PC and video tutorials)

 These tutorials will get you started with instructions on how to shoot and edit your films!

 - Outdoor Photographer Magazine’s tips for making short but engaging sports action movies